Joalor64GH/alura/01-basics.md

 * /ʊ/ as in *book*
 * /ə/ as in *sofa*

+To hear how each letter sounds, check out [ipachart.com](https://www.ipachart.com/).

 ### Special Characters
 The tilde (`~`) is used to lengthen the sound of a letter.
 * In many languages, it's used to nasalize a sound.

 The macron (`-`) is used to link two words together, just like the apostrophe (`'`) in English.
 * In many languages, it's used to mark long sounds.

+## Accent Markers
+The grave accent (`` ` ``) is used to soften the tone of a word.
+* This has many uses in most western European languages.

+The acute accent (`´`) is used to add a gentle emphasis.
+* This has many uses in most modern Latin, Cyrillic, and Greek scripts.

+For info on how to use these, check out [Grammar](./04-grammar.md).